sourya-sen/rPi_synth/README.md

 Each can be selected by the toggle switches, but plugging in a gate signal overrides the toggle switch.

-Each visual system (and it's subsequent sub system) has 4 parameters that can be controlled by the potentiometers.
+Each visual system (and it's subsequent sub system) have 4 parameters that can be controlled by the potentiometers.
 They also allow CV input and when CV input is present, the potentiometers become attenuators for the CV input.
 The range and response of the CV inputs (unipolar, bipolar, exponential) can be changed, they're currently hardcoded in the software but will be replaced by an user editable XML file in a later revision.

 ## About the Hardware
 The schematics are available in the `Documentation` folder.